The Forty Five Minute White Wreath

 - Plug in your glue gun to warm it up

-- Begin by glueing the roses in a horizontal line, one on top of the wreath, one on the inside of the wreath and one towards the outside of the wreath so that the roses are all snuggly together not leaving any gaps
+- Begin by gluing the roses in a horizontal line, one on top of the wreath, one on the inside of the wreath, and one towards the outside of the wreath so that the roses are all snuggly together not leaving any gaps

-- Continue glueing the roses around the circumfrence of the wreath until the entire wreath is covered.
-The top, inside and outer edge
+- Continue gluing the roses around the circumference of the wreath until the entire wreath is covered.
+The top, inside, and outer edge

-- Once the wreath is covered in paper roses, cut a length of stain ribbon and thread through the middle of the wreath around the top of the wreath to create a loop.
+- Once the wreath is covered in paper roses, cut a length of satin ribbon and thread it through the middle of the wreath at the top to create a loop for hanging.
 You can tie a knot or glue gun the ribbon together

 Have fun with this craft.
 I left the paper bags white, but you could paint them also.
 How much fun would that be to do with your little ones?
 Perfection is not required, only imagination!